Senate Republicans stuck in quarantine as chaos unfolds over coronavirus bill

 "It's on the Senate side now because that's their deadline for a vote, but we'll be introducing our own bill and hopefully it'll be compatible with what they discussed on the Senate," Pelosi said.

-Fox News' Chad Pergram, Gregg Re, Bradford Bentz, Caroline McKee and The Associated Press contributed to this report.
+Fox News' Chad Pergram, Gregg Re, Bradford Betz, Caroline McKee and The Associated Press contributed to this report.